MisinformedOwl/MisinformedOwl/README.md

 Masters in AI Graduate
 ----------------------

 I've been programming for the better part of i believe 9 years now.
-Most projects i make are both for fun, as well as to solve problems in my life.
-As will be shown in my portfolio.
+Most projects I make fall into one of two categories, fun: this would be things like [sign language recognition](https://github.com/MisinformedOwl/SignLanWriter) or "[Pilkoball](https://github.com/MisinformedOwl/Pilkoball)" a recreation of an online gambling game i kept seeing in youtube shorts.
+Or problem solving: [Linked in scraping](https://github.com/MisinformedOwl/Just-IT-Portfolio) which collects information about jobs on linked in and allows me to look at it on a software like Power BI.
+As can be seen, i clearly have a passion for computing and programming and creating content in general.
+It's becomes my main hobby whenever i get that spark of inspiration.

 I've learned how to develop artificial intelligence through my education at Northumbria University.
+With my most enjoyable creation being [making a AI learn how to play asteroids](https://github.com/MisinformedOwl/Asteroids).
+Within my github you will discover various AI related projects, 1-2 are from university.
+The rest are of my own choice to design and craete for the love of the game really.

 Since graduating, i searched for employment however found myself drawn to making a game.
 So i took on godot game development and developed a mobile game which I have not released.
+I've since then taken on a data analyst course with JustIT.
+Where i learned several industry standard techniques for managine data and presenting.

 *   🌍  I'm based in Jarrow
 *   🖥️  See my portfolio at [My portfolio](http://github.com/MisinformedOwl/Just-IT-Portfolio)